VjacheslavMorozov/TestTemplate/README.txt

-1) Test task was built in production mode and situated in folder build
+1) Test task was built in production mode and situated in folder dist
 2) If you want to re-build type in command line "yarn install", after installation type in command line "yarn build" and in folder dist fales files will be updated